-My son was 'exceeding' their flightpath early in Year 7 but in his third report for Year 7 is now 'meeting' their flightpath?
+My son was making good progress at the end of Year 7 but in his first report for Year 8 is now 'not yet meeting' their flightpath?
 What's gone wrong?

 Nothing has gone wrong.
-We would expect the majority of students to be 'meeting' their flightpath each year.
+The bar has been raised in Year 8 so the expectation is more demanding than in Year 7.
 Progress is non-linear (see illustration below) and will likely fluctuate across entire KS3, particularly between reporting points, although overall progress will be made.
-'Meeting' their flightpath does not mean he is not making progress.
-Assessment information reported earlier in Year 7 may be based on fewer disciplines/aspects of the subject so far in Year 7 compared to what assessment was based on at the end of Year 7.
+'Not yet meeting' their flightpath does not mean he is not making progress.
+Assessment information reported earlier in Year 8 may be based on fewer disciplines/aspects of the subject so far in Year 8 compared to what assessment was based on at the end of Year 7.
 The important thing is he focuses on developing the knowledge/skills as indicated by his teacher.